-If you haven’t booked your flight yet, try Kiwi to find the cheapest possible fare to Mexico.
+If you haven’t booked your flight yet, try Skyscanner to find the cheapest possible fare to Mexico.

 Internally, I just took one flight from Mexico City (MEX) to Mérida (MID).
 There are many airlines doing this route (Interjet, Volaris, Aeroméxico, etc) so competition is high and fares are low.
 If you have more time though, you may want to take a bus and spend some days at Oaxaca and/or Campeche.

 When is the best time to go to Mexico?

 The best time to go to Mexico will depend on the places you’re going.
 In general, aim to visit between December and April.
 These are the “coolest months”, although temperatures can still reach averages of 28 degrees Celsius in some places.

 The weather switches to the rainy season in May/June, lasting until October.
 This period will also include the hurricane season.
 Weather is impacted on the Caribbean coast of the Yucatan Peninsula, the Gulf Coast, and even the Pacific coast.